 I have an Advanced Diploma in Feline Behaviour Management and a Graduate Diploma in Applied Animal Behaviour, both with Distinction, which are the recognised courses the Animal Behaviour and Training Council (ABTC) requires for registration as a Clinical Animal Behaviourist (see here for more information).
 I have also presented my own feline research at both the British Small Animal Veterinary Association’s (BSAVA) conference (where I was awarded the prize for best research abstract) and also for ISFM.

 As a vet I firmly believe that there is a strong interplay between health, behaviour and welfare and it is my aim to try and address all of these in order to help our cats have the best lives they can.
-With over ten years of veterinary experience I am able to assess your cat both from a behavioural and a medical perspective in order to improve their lives.
-I offer cat behaviour consultations within the Kent area, or online if preferred.
+With over eleven years of veterinary experience I am able to assess your cat both from a behavioural and a medical perspective in order to improve their lives.
+I offer cat behaviour consultations within Kent and south-east London, or online if preferred.
 I only carry out behaviour consults for cats because this is where my interest and expertise lies.
 I only use ethical, evidence-based, positive methods as I believe this is the best (and right) way to see long-term improvements.

 Memberships and accreditations: